 I’m a bit of a movie buff anyway so I was mesmerised looking at the film sets and loved taking photos with all my favourite characters.
 The simulator rides are amazing.
 I think it’s safe to say that there are rides for everyone to enjoy.
 Some have height restrictions but there are enough rides to keep the small kids happy too.

-There are so many great rides in Universal Studios but for me the pièce de la resistance is the Wizarding World of Harry Potter.
+There are so many great rides in both Universal Studios parks, but for me the pièce de la resistance is the Wizarding World of Harry Potter.
 Even if you have never watched the Harry Potter movies, you cannot help but be amazed at the technology and the attention to detail.
-There are now 2 rides, one in each park but you can go between the two on the Hogwarts Express Train.
-Its not just about the rides though.
-You visit Hogwarts Castle, Hogsmeade and Diagon Alley and you would easily spend a whole day there!
+There are now two rides, one in each park, but you can go between the two on the Hogwarts Express Train.
+It is not just about the rides though.
+You visit Hogwarts Castle, Hogsmeade and Diagon Alley, you would easily spend a whole day there!
 Make sure you go to Olivanders and buy a wand.
 They are beautifully made and presented in a box, a really nice gift ($35) to bring home.
 See my detailed blogpost on the Wizarding World of Harry Potter by clicking here .

 So whether you want rollercoasters, simulator rides, movie memorabilia or some great night life – don’t miss a visit to Universal Studios, Orlando!